sudarshansudarshan/rohitsharma/README.md

 3rd Oct 2024: - We formulated a Google Form and received some of the responses that included a single PDF or JPG file containing multiple signatures from students.
 We manually started preparing the dataset from the form data by segregating the images and labeling them.
 However, we are unable to use the script to do so because the signatures submitted by the students are not in the format we provided.

 14th Oct 2024: - Finalized the Admin and Teacher dashboard with the required functionality.
 The TA dashboard is also ready but requires some input regarding which functionalities need to be kept.

+16th Oct 2024: - We are testing the UI/UX and fixing any bugs found, while also adding additional features as needed.